Hoda233/DigitalCommunication-Filters/README.md

 # DigitalCommunication-Filters

-This assignment is to simulate communication system, apply different filters to signal, calculate the probability of error
+This assignment is to simulate communication system, apply different filters to signal and calculate the probability of error.

 ## Results:
 ### Output of received signal with a matched filter.